 The ability to tell a compelling story is crucial to successful communication for any organization.
 No matter what you do or how you do it, you need to tell your story in a meaningful way to build a connection with your audience.
-Before we get into details on storytelling devices, let’s take a few minutes to really dive into what makes nonprofit storytelling so powerful.
+Let’s take a few minutes to really dive into what makes nonprofit storytelling so powerful.
 It starts with why.

 Having a clear sense of why your organization exists and why the work you do matters is key.
 We often refer to this as a mission-centric approach.
 Popular author and TED Talk speaker, Simon Sinek, has spoken at length about the power of focusing your brand’s story on why.
 As he puts it, “People don’t buy what you do, they buy why you do it.”